datacraft360degree-page/Aniruddha-Business-Portal/README.md

         for (let d = 1; d <= totalDays; d++) {
           const currDate = new Date(year, monthIdx, d);

-          // Collect ALL bookings active on this specific calendar date let dayBookings = [];
+          let dayBookings = [];

           for (let b of state.bookings) {